Elephant Riding and Activities

 What You Can Do for Elephants

-Please, never ride an elephant or any other animal.
+Please never ride, take selfies with, bathe, or feed an elephant, as these activities can only occur due to cruel training.
 When you book a trip abroad, ask your tour operator and hotel whether they promote such activities.
 If they do, explain why they should stop.
+Only visit facilities approved by the Global Federation of Animal Sanctuaries.

 All animals are living, feeling beings who would never choose to entertain the public, and they suffer when forced to do so.
 Please urge the Indian minister of tourism to end this exploitation of elephants: